Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 Behavioral Approaches

 Rarely do medications take away all of the pain.
 You may also need to use behavioral approaches to help make pain more manageable.
-A psychologist with expertise in pain management can work with you to find non-medication approaches that can help.
+A psychologist with expertise in pain management can work with you to find nonmedication approaches that can help.
 These may include:

 - Physical activity can help manage pain.
 Although it may seem counterintuitive to increase your physical activity when you are in pain, it is important to remember that not all pain is a signal of harm and needs rest.
 Research has shown that the more physically active we are, the less pain that we have and the more we are able to do.
 It is important to establish a regular exercise routine as soon as your doctor says it is safe.
-This will increase function, decrease pain and enhance your mood and self-esteem.
+This will increase function, decrease pain, and improve your mood and self-esteem.

 - Pacing of activities: daily activity and regular exercise are crucial in order to rebuild your strength and stamina and increase your range of motion.
 But pushing yourself too far can increase your pain.

 - Pace yourself by gradually increasing your physical activity over time.
 If you are too sore to move comfortably the day after an activity, you have probably pushed yourself too hard.
-It is best to reduce your activity level until you are more comfortable.

-- This is a difficult balance as burn recovery can be painful, and some pain may be necessary in order to progress to your previous level of function.
-Work closely with your physical and occupational therapists to set up an activity program that is appropriate for you.
+- It is best to reduce your activity level until you are more comfortable.
+This is a difficult balance as burn recovery can be painful, and some pain may be necessary to progress to your previous level of function.
+Work closely with your physical and occupational therapists to set up an activity program that is best for you.

 Step 3: Coping With Pain